The XIXth Congress of the AMSE-AMCE-WEAR The XIXth Congress of the AMSE-AMCE-WEAR

 Each type of contribution will be cross-referenced by the scientific committee of the XIXth congress.

-All submissions must be done online, on the site of the XIXth congress, before the 31st of October 2017 1st of January, 2018 15th of February 2018 – new deadline for sub.
+All submissions must be done online, on the site of the XIXth congress, before the 15th of April 2018 1st of May 2018 – new deadline for sub.